React Native

 Indirect usage

-Sometimes an event-based solution is easier to manage, in thie case we handle some state management for you.
+Sometimes an event-based solution is easier to manage, in this case we handle some state management for you.

 import { ThanksWidgetController, thanksWidget } from '@thanksjs/react-native-webview';